Nathan MacKinnon Game Preview: Avalanche vs. Coyotes

 MacKinnon Season Stats Insights

-- MacKinnon has an assist in 23 of 33 games played this season, including multiple assists 11 times.
+- In 24 of 34 games this season, MacKinnon has registered an assist, and in 11 of those matches recorded two or more.

-- MacKinnon has an implied probability of 56.1% to exceed his point total based on the odds.
+- MacKinnon's odds on his point total prop carry an implied probability of 52.6% that he goes over.

-- Given his moneyline odds, MacKinnon has an implied probability of 67.5% of going over his assist prop bet.
+- There is an implied probability of 64.5% of MacKinnon going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.